JaydenAi7/Auction-Property-Condition-Scoreboard/README.md

 # Auction-Property-Condition-Scoreboard
 This ingests text-heavy inspection data from auction providers and turns it into an at-a-glance “condition scoreboard” that helps bidders spot good vs. bad homes fast, while allowing for manual review when needed
+However, it requires use of the mistral ai model through LM Studio to work.